giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

 ```

-That is, every letter change is given a default weight of `10` (in addition
+That is, every letter change is given a default weight of `10`, in addition
-to whatever weight is already present, e.g. from the corpus).
+to whatever weight is already present, e.g. from the corpus (see below).

 One can change this default for individual letters in the alphabet in the